Ulcerative colitis should be monitored

 For people with UC who do not absorb enough nutrients, vitamin and nutritional supplements may be recommended.

-Board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, and Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; Digestive Care Physicians has 4 locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; Digestive Care Physicians has 4 locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
 The in-house endoscopy suite at the Johns Creek location of Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
 If you suffer from abdominal pain, contact us at (770) 227-2222 to schedule an appointment.